jheyman/blog/pages/BlueKey/index.md

 * **SDA** and **SCL** (the I2C interface) are connected to the funduino's I2C bus.

 #### OLED display
-I picked the cheapest module I found, a 128x32pixels display with I2C interface, for about 10$.
+I picked the cheapest module I found, a 128x32 pixels display with I2C interface, for about 10$.
 It is quite tiny, but suits my usecase, I only need a few lines of text to be displayed and read at arms' length.
 ![oled]({{ site.baseurl }}/assets/images/BlueKey/oled.png)

 * **VCC** is connected to the funduino's 5V rail, which is ok since the component accepts a Vcc range of 2.8V to 5.5V
 * **GND** is connected to the circuit's GND
-* **SDA** and **SCL** are connected to the funduino's I2C bus (this is the beauty of I2C, there is no issue to have both the EEPROM and display on the same I2C interface, their specific address will be used to speak to one of the other)
+* **SDA** and **SCL** are connected to the funduino's I2C bus (this is the beauty of I2C, there is no issue to have both the EEPROM and display on the same I2C interface, their specific address will be used to speak to one or the other)

 #### Rotary encoder
 I happened to use a KY-040 module, bought for 2$ on ebay.
-This is used as the main user interface to scroll through text lines.
+This is used as the main user interface to scroll through text lines in this prototype.
 It includes a switch (activated by pushing on the shaft itself).
 ![encoder]({{ site.baseurl }}/assets/images/BlueKey/rotaryencoder.png)

 * **CLK** is the main signal that will be pulsed when the shaft is turned